 The Alliance expects to accomplish these goals:

-• Collaborate with federal advisory boards, government, government leaders, and decision-makers to overcome long-standing payment and care barriers.
+Collaborate with policymakers: Work with federal advisory boards, agency leaders, and elected officials to overcome long-standing care and financing barriers and advance scalable solutions.

 Propose policy and systems solutions: Develop and promote policies that build a dementia-capable workforce across the care continuum and advance comprehensive dementia-care models that align care preferences and incentives.